leonardomso/33-js-concepts/README.md

 - 📜 [Intro to Recursion — Brad Newman](https://medium.com/@newmanbradm/intro-to-recursion-984a8bd50f4b)
 - 📜 [Accio Recursion!: Your New Favorite JavaScript Spell — Leanne Cabey](https://medium.com/datadriveninvestor/accio-recursion-your-new-favorite-javascript-spell-7e10d3125fb3)
 - 📜 [Recursion Explained (with Examples) — Christina](https://dev.to/christinamcmahon/recursion-explained-with-examples-4k1m)
+- 📜 [How JavaScript works: Recursion in JavaScript, What It Is, and How it is used. — Ukpaiugochi] (https://blog.sessionstack.com/how-javascript-works-recursion-in-javascript-what-it-is-and-how-it-is-used-eef3d734f20d)

 ### Videos